bh-public/CloudCenter-CloudFoundry-push-service/README.md

    an application into the Cloud Foundry PaaS platform.

  * This service leverages the default Cloud Foundry CLI commands as well as the default ENV vars that CF uses for login, password, Organization, Space, API endpoint.
 I have defined them below.

+   Lastly this service ONLY pulls from GIT today, that was the easiest way to get it working and should be where all code is stored anyhow.
+And it FREE

  ### Cloud Foundry env vars to be used or mapped into Cloud Center